 Built-in mechanisms for cooling purposes are one of the reasons why we see so many different versions of memory foam pillows available today.

 The pillow cover itself also promotes cooling.
-It is made of a moisture wicking bamboo and polyester blend, and is machine washable.
+It is made of a moisture-wicking bamboo and polyester blend, and is machine washable.

-Humidity is not conducive to cool sleep, and is a major contributor to a hot (or warm) pillow.
+No one likes a hot pillow.
 By wicking away your body’s natural perspiration, the bamboo cover keeps your pillow surface cool, and dry.

 Memory foam pillows are not “plug and play” like traditional pillows.
-If you are a first-time memory foam buyer, you’ll need to know a few things up front:
+If you are a first-time memory foam buyer, you’ll need to know a few things upfront:

-The smell – Because of the manufacturing process, memory foam pillows initially smell very bad – they actually have an odor very similar to cigarettes.
+Because of the manufacturing process, memory foam pillows initially smell very bad – they actually have an odor very similar to cigarettes.
 Foam pillow buyers often assume they have received a used pillow.

-This odor does go away however.
+This odor does go away, however.
 Take the pillow out of its outer cover, and leave it in a well-ventilated area (or outside) for 5 hours or so, and possibly up to a full day.
 That will eliminate the odor.

-You’ll need to provide it with a break in period for it to soften up a bit.
+You’ll need to provide it with a break-in period for it to soften up a bit.
 Two to three days or so should be enough.
 If you’re in a rush, evenly stack a few books across the length of the pillow.

-The cover – Memory foam pillows, because of their unique shape, often require their own unique cover.
-You can use a traditional pillow case, but it might have an awkward fit.
+Memory foam pillows, because of their unique shape, often require their own unique cover.
+You can use a traditional pillowcase, but it might have an awkward fit.